AG7GN/nexus-utilities/README.md

 You can execute this script automatically via cron.
 The following example will run it once per day and report on the previous 24-hour's VNC connections.
 This example will run at 3 minutes after midnight every day:

 	3 0 * * *   /usr/local/bin/vnc-server-activity.sh 2>&1 >/dev/null

+## USB Device Manager script

+`usb_control.py` allows you to "virtually" plug/unplug *most* USB devices remotely by using the `bind` and `unbind` feature in Linux.
+This can be handy when you need to remotely re-mount a USB drive or remove/insert a USB-serial or other USB adapter.

+The script can be run in 2 ways: From the command line or via a GUI.
+If no arguments are supplied, the script attempts to start in GUI mode.

+In GUI mode, the script will list the USB devices it finds.
+It will not list USB hubs, but it will list devices connected to hubs.
+Clicking on a device in the list toggles that device's state.
+The states are __Enabled__ (bound) or __Disabled__ (unbound).
+It will detect when devices are physically inserted or removed and  automatically update the device list.

+If you run `usb_control.py` from the command line with the `-b` or `-u` options, the script will search for a device containing the string you supply.
+It will search the USB ID and the Tag (product description) for your string.
+If found, it'll enable (bind) if you supplied `-b` or disable (unbind) if you supplied `-u`.
+If you run it with the `-l` option, it will list the non-hub USB devices it finds.

+Run `usb_control.py -h` to see the command line options:

+	usage: usb_control.py [-h] [-v] [-l] [-b STRING] [-u STRING]

+	USB Device Control

+	optional arguments:
+	  -h, --help            show this help message and exit -v, --version         show program's version number and exit -l, --list            List available USB devices
+	  -b STRING, --bind STRING
+				bind (enable) a usb device containing STRING (case- insensitive) in 'lsusb' output ID or Tag fields
+	  -u STRING, --unbind STRING
+				unbind (disable) a usb device containing STRING (case- insensitive) in 'lsusb' output ID or Tag fields